StevenBlack/vocab/vocabulary.md

 ### bathos
-A fall from the sublime to the commonplace; often used to describe the plot of a play, a movie or a piece of fiction which tells how the mighty have fallen.
+A fall from the sublime to the commonplace.

 ### battologize
-To write or repeat words or phrases over and over and over and over, again and again and again and again.
+To write or repeat words or phrases.

 ### bauhaus
 A school of architecture and design developed in Germany in 1918, which emphasized the functional aspect of objects over their form.
-The style is typified by the box-like buildings of Mies Van der Rohe, who was famous for his aesthetic theory that "less is more."

 ### bavardage